 Why Your Child Isn’t Sleeping Well

-Another factor is not having a set schedule for bedtime rituals, you may start to get them ready at all different times and this will cause them to be confused on what is suppose to happen next.
-Toddlers like stability and set schedules and you will find that they respond better when they know what is happening next on the daily agenda rather then having it change each day.
+Another factor is not having a set schedule for bedtime rituals, you may start to get them ready at all different times and this will cause them to be confused about what is supposed to happen next.
+Toddlers like stability and set schedules and you will find that they respond better when they know what is happening next on the daily agenda rather than having it change each day.

 Feeding your child in the middle of the night will also keep them from sleeping well because they are waking to get fed at a certain time each night and expecting it to always happen.

 There are several things you need to do in order to sleep train your 1-year-old, they aren’t to difficult but will take some adjustment on everyone’s part to get into the swing of things and transition.
 I don’t believe in letting your child cry it out so this method is a gentle way to do sleep training with your 1-year-old.
 It will not happen overnight but in a few weeks or months when your child and you get used to doing this.

 If you feed your child during the night sleep training is going to be a lot harder for you, in order to start the process you are going to have to wean your child off of the night feedings.
 If you are breastfeeding it will work better if dad is the one to rock your little one to sleep without feeding him or her until they get used to not feeding at night.

 You need to have an established bedtime routine that happens every day at the same time.
 It starts with the last bottle then bath, pajamas, teeth, story or music and bed.
 Once your child is used to this happening every night it won’t be a surprise when it’s time to go to sleep.